 Esters Wine Shop & Bar

-Close out the weekend with the ultimate happy hour at Esters Wine Shop & Bar, from 3:00 to 6:00 pm every Sunday.
+Close out the weekend with the ultimate tasting series at Esters Wine Shop & Bar, from 3:00 to 6:00 pm every Sunday.
 For $25, oenophiles can sample a flight of wines tied to a certain theme while enjoying a spread of cheese.
 The themes cover different regions of the world and clever groupings, such as Beauty Shop Wines, Biodynamic Wines and Women Winemakers.

 The Gourmandise School of Sweets and Savories